mvonherrmann-bit/project_groupB/README.md

 #Cuisine 'n COVID19
 #Restaurants map in Orange Countyin COVID19 situation

+How to run website:

+1) Save Cuisine.py to Desktop on computer
+2) Save Templates folder to Desktop
+3) Run the following on Terminal:
+	$ python3 Cuisine.py
+	$ export FLASK_APP=Cuisine
+	$ export FLASK_ENV=development
+	$ flask run
+4)Copy URL(http://127.0.0.1:5000/) and paste into web browser

 Stories:

 	 1. I want to look for restaurants within Orange County.
 What kind of services do they provide (outdoor/indoor seating, take out, delivery, curbside, social distancing, and disinfecting and sanitizing).
 I want to find a restaurant that matches my criteria within Orange County.
 10 Days